-- CO 3: To understand the unique features of Indian Diaspora writings. - CO 4: To examine themes and concerns in Indian Diaspora writings. - 3.
-Number of Hours: 04 Hours per week
+CO 3: To understand the unique features of Indian Diaspora writings.

+CO 4: To examine themes and concerns in Indian Diaspora writings.

 Unit I: Background

 - 1. Nature and themes of Diasporic writings

 - a) Exile literature

 - b) Displacement and the Diasporic identity

 - c) Culture and hybridity

 - 2. Gender and Diaspora politics

 - 3. Major Diaspora writers of India